 The investigation is ongoing and the full list of individuals who were affected is not yet known.
 However, out of an abundance of caution, we encourage individuals to remain vigilant against incidents of identity theft and fraud, to review account statements and explanation of benefits forms, and to monitor free credit reports for suspicious activity and to detect errors.
 Under U.S. law, individuals are entitled to one (1) free credit report annually from each of the three (3) major credit reporting bureaus.
 Additional information and resources are outlined below.

 We take this Incident and the security of information in our care seriously.
-If you have additional questions, you may contact us at 602-688-6116 Monday through Friday from 8:00 AM to 5:00 PM AZ time.
+If you have additional questions, you may contact 855-720-2147 Monday through Friday from 9:00 am to 9:00pm Eastern Time.

 Steps You Can Take to Protect Your Personal Information